emberjs/guides/source/localizable/getting-started/quick-start.md

 Notice that Ember detects the new file and automatically reloads the page for you in the background.
 You should see that the welcome page has been replaced by "PeopleTracker".
+You also added an `{{outlet}}` to this page, which means that any nested route will be rendered in that place.

 ## Define a Route